Benthic invertebrate assemblages and their relation to physical and chemical characteristics of streams in the Eastern Iowa Basins, 1996-98

 Water-Resources Investigations Report 2000-4256

 - Allison R. Brigham and Eric M. Sadorf

-The composition, distribution and abundance of 74 taxa of benthic invertebrates collected from snags and woody debris at sites in the Wapsipinicon, Cedar, Iowa and Skunk River basins were used to assess the effects of intensive agriculture in the Eastern Iowa Basins study unit of the NAWQA Program.
-Two-way indicator species analysis was used to define four groups of sites based upon the distribution and abundance of taxa; detrended correspondence analysis was used to identify relations in the structure of the invertebrate assemblages and the correspondence of taxa and sites in the groups to physical and chemical gradients using habitat, hydrologic and water-quality data.
-Responses of these assemblages were evaluated with respect to natural factors such as surficial geology or physical habitat conditions, and human influences, including agricultural nonpoint sources, and confined, high-density hog-feeding operations, to assess the quality of the aquatic resources in the study area.
+Over 250 benthic invertebrate taxa were identified from snags and woody debris in streams and rivers of the Wapsipinicon, Cedar, Iowa, and Skunk River Basins in the Eastern Iowa Basins (EIWA) study unit of the U.S. Geological Survey National Water-Quality Assessment Program.
+The composition, distribution, and abundance of 74 predominant taxa were related to environmental conditions in the study unit, using habitat, hydrologic, and water-quality data.
+Four groups of sites were defined, based on the distribution and relative abundance of taxa.
+Detrended correspondence analysis was used to identify relations in the structure of the invertebrate assemblages, and the correspondence of taxa and sites in the groups was related to habitat, hydrologic, and water-quality information.
+Responses of invertebrate assemblages were explained by natural factors, such as surficial geology or physical habitat conditions, as well as human influences, such as agriculture or high-density hog-feeding operations.

 Additional publication details